 Wednesday, April 2, 2014 | 12:49 p.m.

-Porrino, who grew up in Las Vegas, joined the show a month into its first six-month run at Roman Plaza in April 2011.
+The Las Vegas native joined the show a month into its first six-month run at Roman Plaza in April 2011.
 In the production, she spent between three and four minutes performing a striptease and dancing inside a big balloon.
 It was a pretty funny, sexy and expensive showpiece.
 The balloons are $20 apiece, but the crowd always got a kick out of the act.

 In a text over the weekend asking the question, “What is next for you, Angel?”
 Porrino said: